Homeland Reserve Force

 According to the 2015 White Paper, a regionalized resource management system would be established for the mobilized reserve forces to improve the mobilization system, and the related statutes would be modified to immediately mobilize the required forces in times of contingency.
 To shape strong, elite reserve forces, a part-time service system for officer reservists would be established in phases by 2020, and the establishment of a reserve force management agency by 2023 would be actively reviewed to efficiently manage the reserve forces.
 For the reserve force training sites, 208 battalion-level training sites would be integrated into 44 brigade-level training sites by 2024 to establish a realistic training system using a scientific training system.

 Old personal firearms and crew-served weapons owned by the homeland defense reservists are replaced with new models.
-By 2016, the Carbine rifles that still exist in some units will be entirely replaced with M16A1 rifles, and the gas masks and bulletproof helmets necessary for individual protection will be acquired 100% by 2017.
+By 2016, the Carbine rifles that still existed in some units were entirely replaced with M16A1 rifles, and the gas masks and bulletproof helmets necessary for individual protection were acquired 100% by 2017.
 By 2020, communications equipment will have been improved with new models to make it possible to execute integrated civilian-government-military-police operations, enhancing the homeland defense operation capabilities of the homeland defense reserve forces.

 For units with a low organization rate in peacetime to smoothly conduct their missions in wartime, a part-time service system for reserve cadres is used for such units.
 In peacetime, combat strength is maintained by recalling officer reservists for 20 days a year to participate in resource management and unit training; therefore they can promptly conduct their missions when they are mobilized.